JUNE 18-24: Red Lodge On-Snow Camp

 Other chances: BSF is a traditional nonprofit, relying on donations and fundraisers to cover approximately 50% of our operating costs.
 Volunteers donate thousands of hours each year.
 We couldn’t do it without you!
 We’re always looking for volunteers to help with our fundraisers, serve on committees, or help at Nordic, Alpine, and Freestyle/Freeskiing competitions.

 There’s a bigger picture to what BSF teaches skiers, when and why.
-BSF’s programs are consistent with the USSA Long-Term Athlete Development (LTAD) Systems.
+BSF’s programs are consistent with U.S. Ski & Snowboard's Long-Term Athlete Development (LTAD) Systems.

 What does that mean?
 We’re not focused on short-term success—and the hazards (and burnout) that often come with it.
 Instead, we follow LTAD plans that are individualized and based on science to make sure your child can maximize their long-term potential as a skier (should they wish to do so) and their enjoyment in the sport.
 We take into account a child’s development physiologically, cognitively and socially, as well as their experience skiing.